Chadys/quiz-app-test/README.md

 ### Certificate
 To be able to correctly run your website in HTTPS without your browser protesting about an invalid certificate, you'll need to manually add and trust the Caddy root certificate located [here](buildrun/docker/caddy/.caddy/data/caddy/pki/authorities/local/root.crt)
-On a Mac, simply open this file using Keychain Access, then double-click on the certificate once it has been added to System keychain, and in the Trust settings select "Always Trust".
+On a Mac, simply open this file using Keychain Access, then double-click on the certificate called "Caddy Local Authority" once it has been added to System keychain, and in the Trust settings select "Always Trust".
 If your browser still display the certificate as invalid after that, restart your browser.